betterscientificsoftware/bssw.io/Site/Categories/Topics/WhatAreCseSwDevptTools.md

 ### What Are Development Tools?

-Development tools are tools that support different aspects of software design and implementation, such as editors, integrated development environments, revision control systems, performance measurement and analysis tools, memory checkers, and [debuggers](WhatIsDebugging.md).
+Development tools are tools that support different aspects of software design and implementation, such as editors, integrated development environments, revision control systems, [issue trackers](WhatIsIssueTracking.md), performance measurement and analysis tools, memory checkers, and [debuggers](WhatIsDebugging.md).
 Some tools, e.g., debuggers, are designed for a single development activity type.
 Other tools support a variety of different tasks, for example, the Eclipse IDE provides support for editing, compilation, testing, debugging, and performance analysis.

-From creating a project design to low-level code optimization, tools can be used to at least in part automate development tasks, which can lead to improved developer productivity.
+From the initial design to low-level code optimization, tools can be used to at least in part automate development tasks, which can lead to improved developer [productivity](WhatIsProductivity.md).
 Development environments typically automate error-prone and labor intensive tasks, such as build system generation and management.
 Another way in which tools can improve productivity is by reducing the likelyhood of errors (e.g.,